 Alongside performing Josh has a real passion for chamber music and is currently Artistic Director for the Lasham Music Festival in Hampshire.

-Jody Smith recently graduated from the Royal Northern College of Music with a First Class Honours degree and is now a freelance violinist based in Birmingham.
+Jody Smith is a freelance violinist based in Birmingham.
+In 2019 she graduated from the Royal Northern College of Music with a First Class Honours degree.
 As a soloist she has performed in venues across the UK including Symphony Hall, Brangwyn Hall and Birmingham Town Hall.
 Awarded the Cowen Prize for violin in her first year of study, Jody then went on to win the Norman George Violin Scholarship Competition in 2018.

 At the age of 14, she became a member of the National Youth Orchestra of Great Britain and performed with them for 3 years under conductors such as Vasily Petrenko, John Wilson and Edward Gardner.
-Jody led the RNCM Symphony Orchestra in a performance of Mahler 5 which was later broadcast on BBC Radio 3, and in the same year she went on to lead the orchestra at the Bridgewater Hall and the 44th Cantiere Internazionale D’arte, Montepulciano.
-Jody has performed with the Manchester Camerata and the BBC Philharmonic both during and after the Professional Experience Schemes, and recently joined the Manchester Camerata on their tour to India.
+Jody led the RNCM Symphony Orchestra on several occasions during her degree, including performances at the Bridgewater Hall and the 44th Cantiere Internazionale D’arte, Montepulciano.
+Jody has performed with the Manchester Camerata and the BBC Philharmonic both during and after the Professional Experience Schemes, and joined the Manchester Camerata on their tour to India in 2019.

-As a chamber musician, Jody performed in the RNCM Chamber Music Festival for 3 years running, whilst receiving coaching from Levon Chilingirian, Leonard Elschenbroich, Stephan Picard and Sara Bitlloch, and in March she will be performing contemporary string quartet works in the Dada Festival, Liverpool.
+As a chamber musician, Jody performed in the RNCM Chamber Music Festival for 3 years running, whilst receiving coaching from Levon Chilingirian, Leonard Elschenbroich, Stephan Picard and Sara Bitlloch.
+She is also a member of the Amica Duo, who perform in care homes and hospitals around the UK.

-Megan completed her undergraduate degree at the Royal Northern College of Music in 2018 and has continued her postgraduate studies at the institution under the tutelage of Steven Wilkie.
-During her studies Megan has an active freelance career performing regularly with ensembles such as Manchester Concert Orchestra, Skipton Camerata and Docklands Sinfonia as well as performing as the solo violinist for the Carpenters Story UK Tour and the Illegal Eagles.
+Megan Thompson is a freelance violinist and strings teacher based in Manchester.
+Megan completed her undergraduate and postgraduate degrees at the Royal Northern College of Music under the tutelage of Steven Wilkie.
+An active freelance violinist and session musician, Megan performs regularly with ensembles such as Manchester Concert Orchestra, Skipton Camerata and Docklands Sinfonia as well as performing as the solo violinist for the Carpenters Story UK Tour and the Illegal Eagles.

-Alongside performing Megan is an active educator and in 2017, was the recipient of the Leverhumle Scholarship Internship Award with RNCM Young Strings.
-Megan is also the acting director, music teacher and events manager of the award winning Olympias Music Foundation, a charity which delivers free music lessons to primary schools in Greater Manchester.
+Alongside performing Megan is an active educator and is passionate about beginner strings pedagogy.
+In 2019, she became a musician and teacher on the Liverpool Philharmonic In Harmony programme and in 2017, was the recipient of the Leverhumle Scholarship Internship Award with RNCM Young Strings, with whom she is a regular guest teacher.
+Megan is also the violin teacher and trustee of the award winning Olympias Music Foundation, a charity which delivers free music lessons to primary schools in Greater Manchester.